jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **I. A New Philosophy:** This part upgrades our political philosophy to the Computer Age.
 It gets Main Street to see the big picture that they're all player gods who must use digital tools to solve their own problems.

 **II.
 Building the Life Star:** Explains the new political and economic truth we'll see in the Computer Age with technologies like apps, bio-monitors, and big data.
 With these and other digital tools, we'll be able to create much more objective definitions of political and economic right and wrong.
-Even better, we'll see whose an extra, antagonist, protagonist, and player god.
-Thus, the Life Star will remove phantom storytelling philosophies of old ages use to stay alive.
+The Life Star will therefore remove phantom storytelling from our politics.
 In short, the Life Star will do for politics and economics what scientific instruments did for physics, chemistry, biology, etc. The troubling part is many people won't accept what this new telescope shows us.

 **III.
 Starting Starfleet:** We'll conceptualize digital tools totally detached from the Industrial Age.
 These products will make The Computer Age lifestyle one of "perpetual profit."
 We'll send the massive savings to Musk and his protegees and hence, start Starfleet.

 ===

-Techvolution, A New Philosophy, has a pretty high goal.
+Techvolution, A New Philosophy, WATS TO UPDATE OUR RULING PHILOSOPHY. tHAT'S a pretty high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Computer Age.
 But we're using the philosophy of the Industrial Age to run our society.
 That means not since the Conservatism (1791), and Progressivism (1859) philosophy cards were clicked have we had fundamentally new ideas in politics.

-We need a new ruling philosophy, built on all the accomplishments of the past, and factor in all the wondrous possibilities of digital technology.
+We need a new ruling philosophy, built on all the accomplishments of the past, that factors in all the wondrous possibilities of digital technology.
 We need a philosophy that empowers the people on Main Street to again see the big picture; that they're player gods whose choices determine the health of society.
 Watching TV isn't politics.
 Making good choices is politics.
 You should still vote and debate what's best for your community.
 But using digital tools to improve your life is your most potent political power.
 If other people don't follow, get them on board.
 If they yell out in Twitter comments that "you can't change the world!" leave them behind.
 Evolution sure will.

 The people on Main Street today thus have the responsibility to find tools to solve their problems, which thereby solves the problems that plague today's middle class.
 The duty to solve problems also requires the freedom to choose any tool they want.